 This set does have a high value, especially when you examine price vs. overall score and the price per year of service.
 Since stainless steel pots are going to take a beating and keep on ticking, this set should last a long time.

 If you're in the market for a camping cookware set that could potentially last a lifetime and aren't looking to cook gourmet meals in the backcountry, then this is a great set to consider.
-However, if you are contemplating a set geared more around car camping with a group of people and easy clean up is important to you, then the GSI Outdoors Bugaboo Camper Cookset is a better choice.
+However, if you are contemplating a set geared more around car camping with a group of people and easy clean up is important to you, then the GSI Outdoors Pinnacle Cookset is a better choice.